mehulagg/gitlab/doc/user/project/integrations/jira.md

 # GitLab Jira integration

 You can use Jira to track work implemented in GitLab.
-The Jira integration with GitLab make the process of working across these systems more efficient.
+The Jira integration with GitLab makes the process of working across these systems more efficient.

 The GitLab Jira integration, available in every GitLab project by default, allows you to connect